-Reinstatement of Eligibility
+Re-establishing / Reinstatement of Eligibility

-A student who has lost eligibility for financial aid due to suspension or a denied appeal will be reinstated once the student has subsequently completed coursework (LOC and/or transfer) resulting in an "overall combined" pass rate of 70% (assuming the student is otherwise eligible and also meets the Qualitative and Maximum Timeframe requirements).
+A student who has lost eligibility for financial aid due to suspension or a denied appeal will be reinstated once the student has subsequently completed coursework (LOC and/or transfer) resulting in an "overall combined" pass rate of 67% (assuming the student is otherwise eligible and meets the Qualitative and Maximum Timeframe requirements).
 A student's financial aid eligibility may also be reinstated due to the approval of a grade change.
 Upon receiving the grade change approval, SAP is recalculated.
-If the Quantitative (Pace) completion rate along with the Qualitative (GPA) Standard meets satisfactory standards, the student will be removed from academic and/or financial aid suspension.
+If the Quantitative (Pace) completion rate along with the Qualitative (GPA) Standard meets satisfactory standards, the student will be removed from financial aid suspension.

-Students may be subject to the following: The requirement that a student complete a number of credits or enroll for a number of academic periods without receiving Title IV funds, or that he interrupt his attendance for one or more academic periods, as part of our academic progress policy.
+Students may be subject to the following: The requirement that a student complete a certain number of credits or enroll for a number of academic periods without receiving Title IV funds, or that the student interrupts attendance for one or more academic periods, as part of our academic progress policy.